European Energy Exchange: Transparency

-EEX operates "Transparency in Energy Markets", the neutral platform for energy market data which fulfils the statutory publication requirements and implements the market participants' voluntary commitments.
+EEX operates "Transparency in Energy Markets," the neutral platform for energy market data that fulfills the statutory publication requirements and implements the market participants' voluntary commitments.
 The platform was established by EEX and the four German transmission system operators and launched in October 2009.
 In 2011, the Austrian transmission system operator Austrian Power Grid AG joined the cooperation.
-EEX is in charge of the operation of the platform, which comprises plausibility checking, anonymisation, aggregation and publication of the data reported.
+EEX is in charge of the operation of the platform, which comprises plausibility checking, anonymization, aggregation, and publication of the data reported.

-On 2 September 2014, the European Energy Exchange (EEX) launched its new transparency site.
+On September 2, 2014, the European Energy Exchange (EEX) launched its new transparency site.
 At www.eex-transparency.com, visitors can gain access to comprehensive fundamental data and relevant information for wholesale energy trading.
-The website is a further development of the existing platform "Transparency in Energy Market" and contains information about capacity, utilization and availability of facilities for the production of electricity as well as new information on the storage of electricity and natural gas consumption.
+The website is a further development of the existing platform "Transparency in Energy Market" and contains information about the capacity, utilization, and availability of facilities for the production of electricity, as well as new information on the storage of electricity and natural gas consumption.